 The answers are 3.9m eggs, and 20.9% of the population.
-These and hundreds of additional facts from banking to bunkers are covered in the new publication The Complete Switzerland.
-What makes this book so rich is the collaboration between the author’s in-depth knowledge of how Switzerland ticks, and the illustrators keen eye on all those important details.
+These and hundreds of additional facts from banking to bunkers are covered in the new publication.
+What makes this book so rich is the collaboration between the author’s in-depth knowledge of how Switzerland ticks, and the illustrator’s keen eye on all those important details.

-The result are 129 pages of colorful infographics about Switzerland.
+The result is 129 pages of colorful infographics about Switzerland.
 In essence, these miniature works of art manage to reduce the complexities of Swiss life to a two-dimensional image.

 What makes Switzerland tick?

-The clocks certainly help, but so does chocolate and women’s voting rights.
+The clocks certainly help, but so do chocolate and women’s voting rights.
 This is a complex question, and this book does not pretend to give a straightforward answer.